HajimeKawahara/exojax/documents/tutorials/opacity.rst

-CO cross section using HITRAN
+CO Cross Section using HITRAN
 ---------------------------------------

 This tutorial demonstrates how to compute the opacity of CO using HITRAN